Skip to main content

 flow_idUUID/stringRequired.
 Part of URL: /run/$FLOW_ID

-streambooleanOptional.
+streamBooleanOptional.
 Query parameter: /run/$FLOW_ID?stream=true

 input_valuestringOptional.
 JSON body field.
 Main input text/prompt.
 Default: null